We may earn money or products from the companies mentioned in this post.

 Another card that makes you go, “jeez he’s big” is this Topps rookie card.
 Just look at the poor Timberwolves player trying to muscle in on the big fella here.

 The image shown is of the card’s ‘Gold’ version.
 Basically, it just means that the names down the bottom are written in gold.
 The gold versions are slightly rarer than the other versions.
 The gold version is slightly more valuable due to the scarcity, but both cards are similar price-wise.
-Find the card on eBay.

 Are Shaq Rookie Cards a Good Investment?